pydicom/pynetdicom/docs/user/ae.rst

     >>> ae.requested_contexts = StoragePresentationContexts

-Here :attr:`~pynetdicom.presentation.StoragePresentationContexts` is a prebuilt list of presentation contexts containing (almost) all the Storage Service Class' :dcm:`supported SOP Classes <part04/sect_B.5.html>`, and there's a :ref:`similar list<api_presentation_prebuilt>` for all the supported service classes.
+Here :attr:`~pynetdicom.presentation.StoragePresentationContexts` is a prebuilt list of presentation contexts containing 120 of the most commonly used Storage Service Classes' :dcm:`supported SOP Classes <part04/sect_B.5.html>`, and there's a :ref:`similar list<api_presentation_prebuilt>` for all the supported service classes.
 Alternatively you can build your own list of presentation contexts, either